Konnichiwaeien/cryptonature/README.md

 # Cryptonature

-Cryptonature is an incredibly easy to use and useful cryptocurrency app that provides you in-depth data about all cryptocurrencies, markets, exchanges and latest crypto news.
+Cryptonature is an incredibly easy to use and useful cryptocurrency app that provides you in-depth data about all cryptocurrencies, markets, exchanges and latest crypto news and insights.

 ## Features